SuperMarcus/TouchIt/README.md

 TouchIt
 =======

-This is a sign portal system.
+This is a multifunctional sign system.

 WARNING
 ------